OVERVIEW

 • How can cybersecurity education evolve to address both current threats and anticipate future skills requirements?

-• How can governments, industry, and academia collaborate to close the skills gap and create a steady pipeline of talent?
+• What innovative strategies are needed to attract diverse and underrepresented groups to cybersecurity careers?
+How can governments, industry, and academia collaborate to close the skills gap and create a steady pipeline of talent?

 • What are the essential skills required to address new technological challenges, such as AI-driven threats and quantum computing risks?

-12:45 - 14:00
+13:00 - 14:00

 Lunch